-When I was spiritually shortsighted (and it was easy because I was in distress), God looked guilty when I considered my present circumstances.
+I was once spiritually and chronically shortsighted (and it was easy because I was in distress).
+God looked guilty when I considered my circumstances.
 No matter which way I looked at things, I felt that He failed to love me the way He should if He was really a good Father.
 Angry and hurt, I made some very bad spiritual decisions.
-Here’s what I would say to do if you and God are not intimate right now.
+Now, years later ~ here’s what I would say to do if you and God are not intimate right now.

 - Go toward him, not away from him.
 The very one you’re angry with is usually the last one you want to run to for help.
 And yet, God invites all of us to pour out our complaint.
 If you don’t have God, who will you run to for help?

 - Verbalize your issues.
 When things swirl in your head, there is not clear thinking and the cobwebs only multiply.
 Talk to God.
 Write out what you’re thinking and feeling.
 Spell out the conclusions you’ve made about him.
 Repent for name-calling.

 - Ask God to take you to the right scriptures and open up your heart to them.
 He is the God who promises to write His Word on our hearts.

 - Look for a temporary mediator with skin on.
 Verbalize your issues for the 2nd time to a seasoned Christian who has survived crushing times.
 They have, most likely, felt the same things you’re dealing with and yet God has gotten them to the other side with their faith in tact.
 They will offer perspective that is life saving and valuable.